leewtai/leewtai.github.io/courses/stat_computing/README.md

 What to notice?
 - The input data is a list, the output data is a list
+- Functions can be inputs to other functions!
 - The length of the input is the length of the output
 - The same function is "distributed" across each element within the list
 - (Not obvious) the element is passed as the **first** argument to the function.